 It’s hard to miss this egg-shaped dome on the Tsim Sha Tsui waterfront.
 The theatre dome makes up half of the Hong Kong Space Museum, along with the Hall of Space Science and the Hall of Astronomy.
 Visitors can enjoy documentary screenings under the curved ceiling of the planetarium.
 Head over to the main museum and discover plenty of action and gadgetry for space and science enthusiasts.

-Establsihed in 1962 as part of City Hall, the Hong Kong Museum of Art now houses over 16,000 artworks in its pink tiled, multipurpose space.
+Established in 1962 as part of City Hall, the Hong Kong Museum of Art now houses over 16,000 artworks in its pink-tiled, multipurpose space.
 As well as boasting one of the largest collections of Hong Kong art in the city, the museum is packed with Chinese paintings, calligraphy works and antiques.
 They also regularly host themed exhibitions, which attract reputable names from overseas, while also promoting the work of local artists.
 For a break from art and culture, head right next door to the Hong Kong Space Museum for an adventure that's worlds away.
-Note: The museum is closed for refurbishment until 2019.
+Note: The museum is closed for refurbishment until November 2019.

 This exciting institution hosts interactive science demos that includes topics such as molecular gastronomy and robotics on top of its permanent exhibits.
 Highlights at the museum include the world of mirrors, a food science area and the 22-metre-high ‘energy machine’ that produces awesome audio-visual effects as it demonstrates various forms of energy.
 It’s electrifyingly fun.

-Flagstaff House Museum of Tea Ware Flagstaff House, located in Hong Kong Park, was built in the 1840s and was formerly the office and residence of the commander of the British Forces in Hong Kong.
-It became the Museum of Tea Ware in 1984 and houses exhibitions, demonstrations, tea gatherings and lectures that promote China’s tea drinking culture.
+Flagstaff House, located in Hong Kong Park, was built in the 1840s and was formerly the office and residence of the commander of the British Forces in Hong Kong.
+It became the Museum of Tea Ware in 1984 and houses exhibitions, demonstrations, tea gatherings and lectures that promote China’s tea-drinking culture.